Huron Feast of the Dead: Modern controversies and conclusion

 The 1947 excavation at Ossossané was carried out without any consultation with the Wyandot, which proved to be a later source of controversy.

 In 1990, the U.S. Congress passed the Native American Graves Protection and Repatriation Act, which provided modern-day descendants of American native groups the right to demand the return of human remains from museums and other institutions.
 Its effects were felt in Canada as well.
-In 1999 the Royal Ontario Museum bowed to pressure and agreed to return the Ossossané remains to the Huron groups for reburial according to their traditions.
+In 1999 the Royal Ontario Museum bowed to pressure and agreed to return the Ossossané remains to the Wendat groups for reburial according to their traditions.

 The ceremony was held in Midland Ontario, a few miles away from Brébeuf’s grave.
 The dispersed Wyandot peoples were reunited on the morning of August 29, 1999.
 The human remains were lowered into a pit, with the items that had been dug up by Kenneth Kidd and his team.
 These were covered by earth, over which cement was poured, to ensure the remains were never disturbed again.